Marketing angles that can turn your prospects into customers

 People will pay money to avoid feeling pain or escape the frustration they’re experiencing.
 If you can persuade people that your product will ease that pain, then you’ll have a winner on your hands.

-Basecamp illustrates how frustrating it is to manage a variety of applications and how Basecamp solves that by putting everything in one place.
+Basecamp illustrates how frustrating it is to manage various applications and how Basecamp solves that by putting everything in one place.

-Whether you’re selling a physical product or a service, you can connect with people by positioning your brand as a way to relieve them of some kind of mental or physical pain.
+Whether you’re selling a physical product or a service, you can connect with people by positioning your brand as a way to relieve them of some mental or physical pain.

 In our vacuum example, you can brand your product as a way to avoid the stress caused by a messy living room.
-Your brand can also be marketed from this angle as a way to reduce/avoid possible injury from normal mopping.
+You can also position your brand from an angle that focuses on the ability to reduce/avoid possible injury from normal mopping.

 People like to be comfortable, so that’s a huge selling point.
 If your audience can visualize a more comfortable life with your product or service, you can draw them.
 You can tell a story that puts your consumer in a position of comfort.